CatherineSzobel/DigDug/README.txt

 Game state
 the game state is as the name implies, checking which state the game is currently in and change to different states depending on the player input or the player condition.
+If the game ends for example it would go from an active game state to the end state

 Enemy manager